What’s the difference between a chief of staff vs. an executive assistant?

 Time leverage

-An EA's mastery of personal systems creates what Ferriss calls "time arbitrage" - the ability to buy back high-value hours through excellent low-level systemization.
-In practice, this looks like:
+An EA's mastery of personal systems creates what Ferriss calls "time arbitrage" — the ability to buy back high-value hours through excellent low-level systemization.

-For Executive Assistants
+For Executive Assistants:

-• Creating dynamic calendar blocks that adapt to energy levels throughout the day
+• Creating dynamic calendar blocks that adapt to energy levels

-For Chiefs of Staff
+For Chiefs of Staff:

-• Creating decision-making frameworks that allow teams to move forward without executive input
+• Creating decision-making frameworks for autonomous teams

-• Building systems for asynchronous updates that reduce meeting load
+• Building systems for asynchronous updates

 • Implementing project management architectures that minimize coordination overhead